AMC Pacer: Design

+Powertrain

 Initially, the car was designed to have a Wankel rotary engine.
 In 1973, AMC signed a licensing agreement with Curtiss-Wright to build Wankels for cars and Jeep-type vehicles.
 (The agreement also permitted Curtiss-Wright to sell rotaries elsewhere.)
-Later, AMC decided instead to purchase the engines from General Motors (GM), who were developing them for use in their cars.
+Later, AMC decided instead to purchase the engines from General Motors (GM), which were developing them for use in their cars.
 However, GM canceled development in 1974 for reasons that included durability issues, the fuel crisis, tooling costs (for the engines and a new product line designed to take advantage of the rotary's ultra-compact dimensions), and the upcoming (the late 1970s) U.S. emissions legislation.
 It was also thought that the high-revving Wankel would not suit Americans accustomed to low revs and high torque.

 General Motors's change of plans left the Pacer without an engine.
 American Motors took a calculated risk and introduced the new model.
 The company's over-commitment to the project resulted in entrapment with so much money and effort in the car's design.
 Engineers hastily reconfigured it to accept their existing straight-six engine.
 This involved a complete redesign of the drivetrain and firewall to keep the longer engine within the body dimensions designed for the Wankel, but allowed the Pacer to share many mechanical components with other AMC models.
-Newsweek noted the "Pacer's primary competitive drawback is gasoline mileage: AMC offers only six-cylinder engines and the car gets only 18 miles per gallon in the city and suburban driving vs. 23 mpg or more for some four-cylinder competitors."
+Newsweek noted the "Pacer's primary competitive drawback is gasoline mileage: AMC offers only six-cylinder engines, and the car gets only 18 miles per gallon in the city and suburban driving vs. 23 mpg or more for some four-cylinder competitors."